Time & Length of Travel?

 March to May

 Between the beginning of March and the end of May large parts of the country are easy to travel.
 Only the rainy season in the southern Omo Valley makes the passability of the tracks unpredictable and a trip not recommendable.
 But it is worth focusing on the cultural sights and festivals of the country.
-The Ethiopian Easter festivities are particularly colourful during this time of year in the religious centres such as Lalibela, Axum or Gondar.
+The Ethiopian Easter festivities are particularly colorful during this time of year in religious centers such as Lalibela, Axum, or Gondar.

 Length of stay?

 Most travelers take two weeks to travel in Ethiopia, expecting to have a full experience of the entire country.